Frequently Asked Questions about the Counseling Process:

 Q: How much does it cost?

-My fee is $125 per 50-55 minute session.
+My fee is $170 per 50-55 minute session.
+The initial assessment appointment is $180 for 60 minutes.
 I also offer extended sessions of 80 minutes for a pro-rated fee.
 If you have questions about this, please ask me.

 Q: How long will I be in therapy?

 Each person comes to counseling with his or her own unique experiences, personal story, and resources.
 It is difficult to pinpoint exactly how long it may take for you to feel as if you have made enough progress to “go out on your own”.
 Some only need a few sessions to ‘tune up’ your internal resources and feel better; others may benefit from several months to a few years of counseling.
 In general, I tell people to try to commit to at least ten sessions, as this can be how long it takes to form the therapeutic relationship, set goals, and begin to see some change.
 This is a topic we will continue to check in about during our sessions and track your progress towards your goals.
 When you’re feeling more equipped with tools, you can space out your sessions and see how it feels to practice them outside of therapy and in your life.
 The ultimate hope is for you to not need counseling anymore!

 Q: Will I always feel better after my counseling session?